nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### [Back to Recipes](#3-recipes)

+<div style="page-break-before:always">&nbsp;</div>
+<p></p>

 ### Random Recipe
-Should you ever feel bored of cooking the same recipe over and over, Meal Companion provides you with the capability to choose a recipe at random.
+Should you ever feel bored with cooking the same recipe over and over, Meal Companion provides you with the capability to choose a recipe at random.
 To make use of this feature to generate a random recipe, you may simply use the command:
 `recipe random`

 !<img src="https://github.com/AY2223S2-CS2113T-T09-3/tp/blob/master/docs/images/reciperandom2.png" width="900">